Artificial hair integrations: Human hair

-Human hair industry

 The selling of human hair for weaves, wigs, and other hair styling products is an industry that generates hundreds of millions of dollars annually and is growing as a large export economy in some Asian countries, such as India, at a rate of 10–30 percent annually.
+The largest exporters of human hair are India, Singapore, and Pakistan; the largest importers are Burma, Austria, and India.
+The top exporters of wigs and hair pieces are China, North Korea, and Indonesia.
+The top importers of manufactured hair pieces made with human hair are the U.S., China, and Nigeria.

-In India, a large portion of the hair is sourced from Hindu temples where hair is donated for religious practices, particularly in honor of the Hindu god venkateswara swamy (Balaji).
-This hair is highly sought out for its 'virgin', untreated qualities, as well as its great length.
+In India, a large portion of the hair is sourced from Hindu temples where hair is shaved in a religious practice in honor of the Hindu god venkateswara swamy (Balaji).
+This hair is highly sought out for its "virgin" untreated qualities, as well as its great length.
 From there the hair is cleaned and the color can be altered for international style tastes.
+Tonsured hair from India is among the most valuable in the world.
+In 2004 and again in 2017, Israeli rabbis banned the use of tonsured hair for Jewish women's wigs worn to observe modesty rules, saying that the fact that it is collected as part of a non-Jewish religious ritual renders it unacceptable.